kiwicom/flask-ninja/docs/source/api_configuration.rst

 API configuration
 =================
 Flask Ninja provides several helpful tools to deal with the most common API scenarios.
-In order to setup Flask Ninja, you create your Flask instance and then using it, initialize NinjaAPI.
+In order to set up Flask Ninja, you create your Flask instance, which you later use to initialize NinjaAPI.

 .. code-block:: python